raspberrypilearning/comic-character/en/step_4.md

 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 15
+line_number_start: 25
-line_highlights: 17
+line_highlights: 26-28
 ---

     // Update Create Comic Display function function changeDisplay(id) {

 }

 --- /code ---

 --- /task ---

+The `var` keyword is used to declare a variable which can be used within functions.

 --- task ---

+Create a variable `input` inside the `changeDisplay()` function.

-Use the `document.querySelector` method to select an HTML element with the specified id.
-The selected element is stored in the variable `input`.
+Use a `document.querySelector` method to select an HTML element with any specified `id` name you pass through the function.

+Store it as the variable value.

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 15
+line_number_start: 25
-line_highlights: 17
+line_highlights: 27
 ---

     // Update Create Comic Display function